 - Advising countries on standards-based implementations, but ultimately supporting an ecosystem of choice for countries.
-This means supplying decision makers with the information needed to make informed choices about products, tools, capabilities, and services.
-These informed choices will enable governments, supplies, developers, and service providers to create improved, equitable, and efficient patient and health care worker experiences. - Supporting global goods implementations driven by country demand, and that are adapted for local contexts.
-We have already started this end-to-end service model in three countries and they will continue to be priorities in 2023-namely Tanzania, Burkina Faso, and Senegal.
+This means supplying decision-makers with the information needed to make informed choices about products, tools, capabilities, and services.
+These informed choices will enable governments, suppliers, developers, and service providers to create improved, equitable, and efficient patient and health care worker experiences. - Supporting global goods implementations driven by country demand and adapted for local contexts.
+We have already started this end-to-end service model in three countries-Tanzania, Burkina Faso, and Senegal-and they will continue to be priorities in 2023.
 The additional two to seven deep country partnerships will be confirmed in 2023. - Country capacity strengthening through Regional Digital Square Hubs.
-To date our technical expertise has been centralized with technical support and technical tools (software, services, and products) mainly coming from the US and Europe.
-Creating and utilizing regional hubs will allow for smaller scale developments of the digital square "market" allowing local experts to bundle and adapt needed tools based on local context, more rapidly move to implementation, contextualize the Global Goods Guidebook, implement standards, and adapt toolkits and trainings to local languages and contexts.
+To date our technical expertise has been centralized, with technical support and technical tools (software, services, and products) mainly coming from the United States and Europe.
+Creating and utilizing regional hubs will allow for more tailored and appropriate developments of the digital square "market" allowing local experts to bundle and adapt needed tools based on local context, more rapidly move to implementation, contextualize the Global Goods Guidebook, implement standards, and adapt toolkits and trainings to local languages and contexts.
 Regional hubs will be much more effective at bringing together individuals in their countries who will be impacted by digital interventions to articulate their needs in a systematic way.
-Regional facilitators can do this in local languages and while knowing the situation of end users well.
+Regional facilitators can do this in local languages and with a greater and more focused understanding of the situation of end users.
 This collaboration among stakeholders results in a shared understanding of-and agreement on-what a digital intervention or system must do.
-We will pilot a regional hub for South Asia out of India and will test the feasibility of a West Africa Hub based out of Senegal and an East Africa Hub based out of Tanzania. - Ecosystem diversification to offer more locally relevant and sustainable solutions.
+We will pilot a regional hub for South/South East Asia out of India and will test the feasibility of a West Africa Hub based out of Senegal and an East Africa Hub based out of Tanzania. - Ecosystem diversification to offer more locally relevant and sustainable solutions.
 Establishing a roster of local entrepreneurs, innovators, and implementers of global goods will expand the menu of options for local purchasers and offer more locally relevant solutions at potentially more attainable price points.
-Furthermore, by working with local entrepreneurs on their organizational development capacity-and use of our organizational development tool-we will position them to become more attractive to directly receive donor support in the short-term and prepare them for business-to-government, business-to-business contracting in the medium and long terms.
+Furthermore, by working with local entrepreneurs on their organizational development capacity-and use of our organizational development tool-we will position them to become more attractive to directly receive donor support in the short term and prepare them for business-to-government and business-tobusiness contracting in the medium and long terms.